Serhey778/user-service/README.md

    COUCHDB_CONFIG = 'http://login:password@127.0.0.1:5984'
 6. Run App in the development mode with hot reload feature:
    > npm run dev
+   > npm start (running the App in Production Mode)
 7. After executing this command, the following messages should appear in the terminal:
    Server running on port 5000.
    Database 'users' created.
 8. Server will be running at the 'http:/127.0.0.1:5000/'('http:/localhost:5000/').
-9. A database named "users" was automatically created in couchDB, in which the admin {email: 'login, password: 'password'} is registered, but there are no users.
+9. A database named "users" was automatically created in couchDB.
+There is no information in the created database!
 10. The application is ready to work.

 ## Documentation